The White Hills Park Federation Trust: Former Bramcote Hills Site

 An appraisal has been carried out to determine the cost of building a new 14-19 vocational facility on the former Bramcote Hills site.
-This has been estimated at approximately £13million, which is far in excess of the estimated costs for repairing and reinstating existing accommodation.
-Repairing and reinstating the existing buildings is the option that will be least disruptive to students’ education and provide sufficient teaching accommodation.
+This has been estimated at £13million, which is far in excess of the estimated costs for repairing and reinstating existing accommodation.
+Repairing and reinstating the existing buildings is the option that will be least disruptive to students' education and provide sufficient teaching accommodation.

 The costs attributed to the building problems at the Bramcote Hills site as of 10/2/2009 are £1,752,642.71, which comprises Survey Costs, Associated works from the survey to all buildings on the site £1,393,561.52 and Demolition of the Upper School Block £317,368.65.
 The workes from the surveys included works to the lower school, major works to the technology block, which are ongoing, temporary fencing and scaffolding, relocation of Drama, IT Science and forming access road to the Park School site.
 All equipment value retrieved from the upper school site was retained by the former Bramcote Hills School.

 Under a Freedom of Information Act Request, copies of the structural surveys of all the buildings on the Bramcote Hills Site have been released and reveal faults have also been found in the floor and supporting structures of the Lower School along with the details on the failing roof beams on the Technology Block, and the possibility of failure due to the replacement of original metal framed windows with UPVC units.